kleinesfilmroellchen/serenity-demo/README.md

 ## Implementation Details

-The demo setup consists of multiple steps
+The demo setup consists of:
+- ensuring that a Serenity build exists for the required architecture
+- installing ports for the architecture
+- copying the patched sync-local.sh

+All the setup of files, links etc. happens in the normal sync-local.sh during image build time.

 ## Known package requirements